Bad Girl (Danity Kane song): Background

+Chart performance

+"Bad Girl" failed to reprise the commercial success of previous single "Damaged."
+It reached number 85 on the US Billboard Pop 100 chart, but failed to enter the Billboard Hot 100, instead reaching number ten on the Bubbling Under Hot 100 chart.

 Music video

 The music video for "Bad Girl" was shot late June to early July 2008 in Los Angeles, California and premiered on the MTV programming block FNMTV Premieres on July 25.
 It was directed by Erik White and choreographed by Gil Duldulao.
-The video also includes cameos by featured rapper Missy Elliott, Qwanell Mosley (who was a member of Day26 and their label-mates at the time), and Talan Torriero of the hit MTV reality series Laguna Beach: The Real Orange County.
+The video also includes cameos by featured rapper Missy Elliott, Day26 member Qwanell Mosley, and Talan Torriero of the hit MTV reality series Laguna Beach: The Real Orange County.
 It also reached the top position of the Billboard Hot Videoclip Tracks chart in 2008.

 The concept of the video is a graphic novel and stays true to the famous lyric in the song, "When the red light comes on, I transform," as each group member transforms into an alter ego of theirs after a flash of red light.
 In the first verse and the first chorus, Aubrey O'Day portrays a con trying to claim her innocence during interrogation with a detective (played by Torriero).
 After a flash of red light, "The Sweet Aubrey" transforms.
 Now wearing a tight leather catsuit, she throws him on the table, straddles him, and handcuffs him to her chair.
 She leans in for a kiss before making her escape.
 D. Woods portrays a peep show performer enchanting her suitor.
-After a flash of red light, "The Luscious D.Woods", now in all leather, grabs him and drags him into the peep show window.
+After a flash of red light, Woods now in all leather, grabs him and drags him into the peep show window.
 The impact knocks him out, leaving her to take all of his money.